4d/docs/docs/Project/components.md

 ![check components](../assets/en/Project/update-component-all.png)

-In any cases, whatever the current dependency status, an automatic checking is done on GitHub before updating the dependency, to make sure the most recent version is used.
+In any cases, whatever the current dependency status, an automatic checking is done on GitHub before updating the dependency, to make sure the most recent version is retrieved, [according to your component versioning configuration](#defining-a-github-dependency-version-range).

 When you select an update command: